wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/winautomation-development-essentials/includes/7-exception-handling.md

 Runtime errors may occur as a result of unforeseen circumstances during Process execution, resulting in it stopping due to an error.
-To avoid errors, users may configure Exception Handling rules, so that the Process may recover and continue its execution.
+To avoid errors, users may configure Exception Handling rules, so that the Process may recover and continue running.

 In the Process Designer, Exception Handling may be applied to both individual Actions, and blocks of Actions.